Where to live in Singapore: the old-world charm of Tiong Bahru

 Where to live in Tiong Bahru?

 Tiong Bahru is one of the oldest residential estates on the island.
-You know what that means.
-It’s home to some of the most iconic homes that include shophouses and absolutely unique pre-WWII apartments that are painstakingly conserved.
-It’s where art deco meets Straits shophouse-style architecture!
+It’s home to some of the most iconic homes that include shophouses and unique pre-WWII apartments that are painstakingly conserved, including the original mosaic floor tiling and those iconic spiral staircases.
+It’s where art deco meets Straits shophouse-style architecture.

 Next door is Twin Regency, the oldest but also the most spacious.
 Completed in 2007, the development offers 234 freehold units, the expected list of condo facilities, and 2 to 4 bedroom apartments ranging from 980 sqft through to 2,120 sqft (bless those older builds and their spacious layouts!).